MaryamGoudarzi-data/Forecasting_daily_traffic_volumes/README.md

 ### Model 2: XGBoost (with Hyperparameter Tuning)
 **XGBoost** short for eXtreme Gradient Boosting, is a gradient boosting framework that uses decision trees as its base learners combining them sequentially to improve the model’s performance.
 Each new tree is trained to correct the errors made by the previous tree (a process called boosting).
 It has built-in parallel processing to train models on large datasets quickly.

 Hyperparameter tuning is the process of optimizing the performance of machine learning models by evaluating a range of predefined values for key parameters.
-For this project, I applied hyperparameter tuning to XGBoost using RandomizedSearchCV.
-The **n_estimators** parameter, which controls the number of trees in the model, was tested with values ranging from 100 to 500.
-The **max_depth** parameter, determines how deep each tree can grow, tested from 3 to 10, the deeper the tree, the more complex the model.
-The learning_rate parameter controls the speed at which the model learns, tested with small values between 0.01 and 0.2 to balance learning speed and accuracy.
-The subsample parameter controls the fraction of observations for each tree, with values between 0.6 and 1.0 to prevent overfitting.The **colsample_bytree** specifies the fraction of features used in each tree, varied between 0.6 and 1.0 to increase model diversity.
+For this project, I applied hyperparameter tuning to XGBoost using **RandomizedSearchCV**:
+- The **n_estimators** parameter, which controls the number of trees in the model, was tested with values ranging from 100 to 500.
+- The **max_depth** parameter, determines how deep each tree can grow, tested from 3 to 10, the deeper the tree, the more complex the model.
+- The **learning_rate** parameter controls the speed at which the model learns, tested with small values between 0.01 and 0.2 to balance learning speed and accuracy.
+- The **subsample parameter** controls the fraction of observations for each tree, with values between 0.6 and 1.0 to prevent overfitting.
+- The **colsample_bytree** specifies the fraction of features used in each tree, varied between 0.6 and 1.0 to increase model diversity.

 After evaluating 20 combinations, the best performing set of parameters was used to train the final XGBoost model.